Pablo (Filipino musician)

 John Paulo Bagnas Nase (born September 14, 1994), known professionally as Pablo (formerly Sejun), is a Filipino singer, songwriter, rapper, dancer, and record producer.
-He is a member of the Filipino boy band SB19 and CEO of 1Z Entertainment, a company built and managed by SB19 members.
+He is a member of the Filipino boy band SB19 and President of 1Z Entertainment, a company built and managed by SB19 members.
 He was honored as 2025 Artist of the Year by 10th Wish Music Awards.

 Early life

 Pablo was born on September 14, 1994, in Imus, Cavite, Philippines.
 He is the second-born child along with two sisters and two brothers.
 In high school, he served as a point guard in their basketball varsity team.
 He entered college at the Polytechnic University of the Philippines, and while in his senior year, he worked as a call center representative.
 After graduating with a Bachelor of Arts in English degree, Pablo worked as a data analyst in Makati.
 He had a passion for performing in his early years but was afraid of sharing it with others except his inner circles.